 According to Berry, our failure to see the collective - if not immediate - value of nature is rooted in our inability to see the parts and wholes as one non-transferrable good.

-The best logging, however, we may rightly call culling.
+However, we may rightly call culling the best logging.
 The foresters' name for it is "worst-first single tree selection."
-By this method, the trees in the area to be logged are looked at individually, evaluated according to the standard of worth and health, and the worst are carefully removed, leaving only small openings in the canopy, and doing the least possible damage to the trees, young and old, that remain.
+By this method, the trees in the area to be logged are looked at individually and evaluated according to the standard of worth and health.
+The worst are carefully removed, leaving only small openings in the canopy and doing the least possible damage to the remaining trees, young and old.

 Mary Oliver's poem "The Largest Shopping Center in Northern Ohio Was Built Where There Had Been a Pond I Used to Visit Every Summer Afternoon" begins with sobering words "Loving the earth, seeing what has been done to it, I grow sharp, I grow cold."
 You can imagine the rest of the piece.
 We all mentally or emotionally tether ourselves to a tree, a pond, or a forest we used to visit.